dronelektron/grenade-info/README.md

 # Grenade info

-Shows the owner of the grenade when it was picked up by you and then:

-* Grenade killed you
-* Grenade was thrown
+Shows information about a picked up grenade:

+* Name of the last player who held a grenade

 ### Supported Games